-Mr. Hazlett has said, somewhere, of the portrait, of a beautiful female with a noble countenance, that it seems as if an unhandsome action would be impossible in its presence.- Most men of any refinement of tery over eleven languages.
-It was Bishop soul must have felt the force and truth of Heber that first stumbted on him, in an old this sentiment.
-And therefore we have oftbook-store in Edinburgh, and led him from en thought that the picture of the beloved mother or a devoiced wife, hung up in the Sir Walter Scott was his admission into the room where we spend our leisure hours, highest Interary circles of the Scottish Me. must constantly exert a mighty influence upon the feelings and thoughts.
-Cowper's picture of his mother was a living presence, whose speaking countenance and beaming eye, appealed, as no living mortal could, to his inmost soul and stirred its profoundest
+Mr. Hazlett has said, somewhere, of the portrait, of a beautiful female with a noble countenance, that it seems as if an unhandsome action would be impossible in its presence -- Most men of any refinement of book-store in Edinburgh, and led him from en thought that the picture of the beloved mother or a devoied wife, hung up in the Sir Walter Scott was his admission into the room where we spend our leisure hours, highest literary circles of the Scottish Me. must constantly exert a mighty influence upon the feelings and thoughts.
+Cowper's picture of his mother was a living presence, whose speaking countenance and beaming eye, appealed, as no living mortal could, to his inmost soul and stirred its profoundest depths.
+1851.